Changing strings and staying in tune

 Basically you can tune the guitar to whatever notes you like.
 You are only limited by the gauge of the string.
 Too low and the string flaps about.
 Too high and ptang!!

 The strings of a guitar are numbered 1-6 from the top to the bottom.
-The notes of the tunings go from bottom to top (just to be awkward).
+However... the notes of the tunings go from bottom to top (just to be awkward).

 So.. one of the most common tunings (DADGAD) goes like this:-